-The child life internship program at the Children’s Hospital at Memorial University Medical Center provides a hands-on learning experience for students seeking a degree in child life.
-Our internship program consists of at least 600 hours of supervised clinical work within a children’s hospital (at least a 15-week commitment at 40 hours a week).
-Our internships are available during the winter/spring, summer, and fall semesters.
+The child life internship program at the Dwaine & Cynthia Willett Children’s Hospital of Savannah at Memorial University Medical Center provides a hands-on learning experience for students seeking a degree in child life.
+Our internship program consists of 600 hours of supervised clinical work within a children’s hospital (at least a 15-week commitment at 40 hours a week).
+Our internships are available during the winter/spring and fall semesters.

 To be considered for a child life internship, candidates must meet the following qualifications:

-Fall Internship: August through DecemberApplication is due May 5An offer is made by second Tuesday of June
+Fall Internship: August through DecemberApplication is due March 15thAn offer is made by first Tuesday of May

 Child Life internship applications must meet all requirements to be accepted for evaluation.
 Your application packet must be received by the application deadlines listed above.
 All required materials must be submitted together in a single packet.
 Incomplete applications will not be reviewed.